How large is the Sons of The American Legion?

 How do Sons assist veterans?

 The number of possible responses to this question is infinite.
 Sons assist veterans and their families in many, many ways.
 There are many programs designed to aid current veterans.
 Many Squadrons go out of their way to assist the families of servicemen/women who are away from home on active duty.
 Sons volunteer untold numbers of man-hours doing chores for veterans who need help around their homes.
-Sons rack up hundred of thousands of man-hours volunteering in VA hospitals around the country.
+Sons rack up hundreds of thousands of man-hours volunteering in VA hospitals around the country.
 The list could go on forever!

 Does the S.A.L. have an interest in Fisher House?

 Yes!
 Fisher Houses are much like the well-known Ronald McDonald Houses located around the country.
 Fisher Houses are located near a number of VA hospitals or medical centers or military bases.
 The houses are there to assist veterans and their families overcome the costly burden of staying somewhere when a loved one is using a VA medical facility.
-The S.A.L. now activley raises money to help the Fisher House Foundation.
+The S.A.L. now actively raises money to help the Fisher House Foundation.

 How can I become more involved in assisting with veterans' issues in my community?